Congregational Membership in the Unitarian Universalist Association

 - The UUA requires three recommendations written in support of the congregation.
 You must include a letter from a nearby Unitarian Univeralism Ministers Association credentialed minister, your Regional Lead, and your District or Regional President.
 Sample letters are included in the addendum (PDF, 16 pages).

 - The UUA requires your congregation's covenanting documents and practices.
-For help writing and living into your covenant, visit our webpage or consult with your regional staff team.
+For help writing and living into your covenant, consult with your regional staff team.

 - The application form included in this congregational membership document is the only application that will be considered for congregational membership with the UUA.
 For your application to be considered, all materials need to be received by the UUA by the due date.
 A checklist is included in the application form.
 Also, please note that this application when submitted will be posted online minus personal addresses and contact information.